yourITguy/CK3-Longer-Travel-Detours/README.md

 # CK3 Mod: DW's Longer Travel Detours
-Allows you to make much longer route detours while traveling.
+This is a mod for Crusader Kings 3 that allows you to make much longer route detours while traveling.